grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

 - Drive C: About 15GB free for future use
 - Drive D: A separate 20GB FAT32 partition to be shared between Windows and Linux.
-I want this to immediately follow drive C so that if I find (in future) that drive C is too small, I can delete drive D and use the unallocated space to grow drive C by 20GB.
+I want this to immediately follow drive C (physically) so that if I find (in future) that drive C is too small, I can delete drive D and use the unallocated space to grow drive C by 20GB.

 **Linux:**